-The Offer Price is €30 per share before detachment of the 2024 Dividend, and €28.30 per share after detachment of the 2024 Dividend on May 13, 2025.
+The Offer Price is €28.30 per share after detachment of the 2024 Dividend.

 In addition, any other distribution of dividends, interim dividends, reserves, premiums or any other distribution (in cash or in kind) decided by the Company, or any redemption or reduction of its share capital, with a detachment date or reference date at which one shall be a shareholder to be entitled to is set before the settlement-delivery of the Offer (or, as the case may be, the Reopened Offer), will give rise to a euro per euro downward adjustment of the Offer Price, it being specified that if the operation giving right to an adjustment of the terms of the Offer occurs between the settlement-delivery date of the Offer (excluded) and the settlement-delivery date of the Reopened Offer (included), only the price of the Reopened Offer shall be adjusted.